ebceran/Global-Sector-Profitability-Analysis-2015-2025-/blog/ms-vs-debenhams-analysis.md

 # 🏬 Lessons from Retail: Why Debenhams Collapsed While Marks & Spencer Survived

 The UK retail sector has always been fiercely competitive, but the past decade has separated the winners from the losers.
-Two historic giants—**Debenhams** and **Marks & Spencer (M\&S)**—offer a striking case study in how strategy, costs, and adaptability decide survival.
+Two historic giants **Debenhams** and **Marks & Spencer (M&S)** offer a striking case study in how strategy, costs, and adaptability decide survival.

 ---